Pecan Praline Pumpkin Bread

 Want to make sure your praline pumpkin bread comes out perfect?
 These helpful tips will light the way.

-• Get an Accurate Flour Measurement: Don’t scoop your measuring cup directly into the flour – this will cause it to over-pack.
+• Accurately measure the flour.
+Don’t scoop your measuring cup directly into the flour – this will cause it to over-pack.
 Instead, spoon it in little by little and level it off at the top, fluffing up the flour before picking up each spoonful.
 Better yet, use a food scale (like I do) to be sure it’s accurate.

-• Grease the Pan Well: It’s important to grease your loaf pan thoroughly so the finished bread can be removed with ease.
+• Grease the loaf pan well.
+It’s important to grease your loaf pan thoroughly so the finished bread can be removed with ease.
 I use non-stick baking spray

-• Tent the Loaf With Foil If Needed: If your oven has the tendency to over-brown things, tent the bread loosely with aluminum foil about 30 minutes into the bake time.
+• Tent the loaf with foil if you need to.
+If your oven has the tendency to over-brown things, tent the bread loosely with aluminum foil about 30 minutes into the bake time.
 Make sure the tent leaves room for the bread to rise.

 A loaf of homemade pumpkin bread covered in a drizzle of brown sugar icing

-Keep leftover pumpkin bread in an airtight container at room temperature.
-It’s best if it’s eaten within 3-4 days.
-Warm up individual slices in the microwave for about 5 seconds before you dig in, if desired.
+• Store at room temperature.
+The best way to store pecan praline pumpkin bread is in an airtight container at room temperature.
+Enjoy leftovers within 3-4 days.
+I like to warm up individual slices in the microwave for about 5 seconds.

 Print